Sex and relationships: how to talk to your primary-school child

 The good news is that you don’t necessarily have to have the Big Talk with your child.
 ‘It’s normal to feel embarrassed, but you don’t have to prepare a formal sex talk,’ says Paul Casey, training manager at FPA, the sexual health charity.
 ‘Let it be a natural process from an early age, building on your child’s questions or observations; the more you talk, the easier it will become.’

 Although there’s no right or wrong age to tackle specific sex and relationships topics, it’s important to be led by your child.
 ‘Most parents will also want to pre-empt what children are learning at school, so they’re not hearing things for the first time in the classroom,’ adds Lucy.

 Currently, sex education isn't compulsory in primary schools, although Department for Education guidance recommends that children are taught about sex and relationships in Year 6.
 In addition, the science curriculum requires that children learn about reproduction in animals and humans in Year 2 (but not how it happens), and puberty in Year 5.
-In March 2017, the Government announced that sex and relationships education (SRE) will be compulsory in all primary and secondary schools, including academies and free schools, probably from 2019.
+In March 2017, the Government announced that sex and relationships education (SRE) will be compulsory in all primary and secondary schools, including academies and free schools from 2020.
 The emphasis in primary schools will be on teaching children about safe and healthy relationships.
 They will also be taught about sex at an age-appropriate time, although parents will have the right to withdraw their children from these lessons.

 The Sex Education Forum has a comprehensive list of typical questions and topics for discussion, broken down by age.